 The Significance of the Event

 Beyond the economic impact, Black Bike Week serves as a powerful symbol of resilience and determination.
-It demonstrates the strength and vibrancy of the African American community, and it highlights the contributions that black bikers have made to motorcycle culture.
+Still, it demonstrates the strength and vibrancy of the African American community, and it highlights the contributions that black bikers have made to motorcycle culture.
 The event is a reminder that the open road is for everyone, regardless of race or background.

 Addressing Misconceptions